heave-app/wp-media-cloudflare/README.md

 The plugin is work in progress and it's actively development.
 Use at your own risk.
 More detailed documentation will available on April.

 ## Todo
 - [x] Offload single image manually.
 - [x] Offload automatically when upload.
 - [x] Limit file size to 10MB.
 - [ ] Delete local image after upload.
-- [ ]  Variants setup instruction on settings page.
+- [x] Variants setup instruction on settings page.
 - [ ] Work with images only.
 - [ ] Sync delete and update.
 - [ ] WordPress.org repo.
+- [ ] Product page and documentation.
+- [ ] Add nonce to AJAX requests.
 - [ ] Batch upload images.
 Currently, CF doesn't have that feature, we have to upload one-by-one.